 The cost of preparing, assembling, posting on the Internet, printing and mailing the Proxy Notice, Annual Meeting Notice, Annual Report, this Proxy Statement, and the form of proxy, as well as the reasonable costs of forwarding solicitation materials to the beneficial owners of shares of the Company's common stock, par value \$0.01 per share (the "Common Stock"), and other costs of solicitation, will be borne by the Company.
 Officers and employees of the Company may solicit proxies, either through personal contact or by mail, telephone or other electronic means.
 These officers and employees will not receive additional compensation for soliciting proxies, but will be reimbursed for out-of-pocket expenses.
+The Company may retain a third party proxy solicitor in connection with soliciting proxies and will pay all expenses related thereto if it hires a proxy solicitor.
 Brokerage houses and other custodians, nominees, and fiduciaries, with shares of Common Stock registered in their names, will be requested to forward solicitation materials to the beneficial owners of such shares of Common Stock.